-IOT Data Centres (IOTDC) has added a new facility in Port Melbourne, that will run concurrently with its other centres.
+IOT Data Centers (IOTDC) has added a new facility in Port Melbourne, that will run concurrently with its other centres.

-The new facility will be added to the IOTDC mesh, which is a network of geographically distributed facilities through IOTDC that offers communities integrated data centre services.
+The new facility will be added to the IOTDC mesh, which is a network of geographically distributed facilities through IOTDC that offers communities integrated data center services.

-It will provide up to 2MW of data centre capacity in a concurrently maintainable configuration, and will be open to accept customers as early as July 1.
+It will provide up to 2MW of data center capacity in a concurrently maintainable configuration, and will be open to accept customers as early as July 1.

 IOTDC states that although not independently certified with an Uptime Institute Tier 3 credential, the Port Melbourne facility will be audited as concurrently maintainable to provide customers surety of the quality of services provided.